 2. PENS & HIGHLIGHTERS

-Here are a few popular pens that I know other bullet journalists swear by:
+Here are just a few popular pens that lots bullet journalists swear by:

 Pilot G2 Retractable Premium Gel Ink Roller Ball Pens